Training plans

 1

-Or tap the + button from the Workout Library.
+Tap Run → My Workouts → See All to open the Workout Library, then tap + to create a new workout.
 A blank workout opens with a name field at the top.

 -